Founded Semantics and Constraint Semantics of Logic Rules

+In the dependency graph, each predicate is in a separate SCC, and the SCC for \co{reach} is ordered after the other two.
+There is no negation in this program.

-With the default declaration of predicates being \cert, no completion rules are added.
+With the default declarations of all predicates being \cert, no completion rules are added.
 The least fixed point computation for founded semantics infers \co{reach} to be \T for all vertices that are source vertices or are reachable from source vertices by following edges, as desired.
-For the remaining vertices, \co{reach} is \F. This is the same as WFS.
+For the remaining vertices, \co{reach} is \F. Constraint semantics is the same.
+These are the same as WFS and SMS.